 In the Albemarle region - in what is presently northeastern North Carolina - the settlers did not particularly want to establish towns, they wanted to live freely on the many acres that they could acquire.
-After the Tuscarora War (1711-1715) they immediately woke up and realized that having towns would offer some protection against the Native Americans, and the formation of towns in North Carolina began.
+After the Tuscarora War (1711-1715) they immediately woke up and realized that having towns would offer some protection against the Native Americans, and the formation of towns in North Carolina began to unfold.

 In what is now South Carolina, the Lords Proprietors demanded that the first settlements would be in and around the town of Charles Town, and this was accomplished in 1670.
 New London was established in 1682 and Dorchester was founded in 1696.
-However, by the end of the rule of the Lords Proprietors, South Carolina had added only Beaufort (1711) and George Town (1729).
+However, by the end of the rule of the Lords Proprietors, South Carolina had added only Beaufort (1711) and George Town (1729-barely).

 As early as 1721, a few short years after the second major Indian uprising - the Yamassee War (1715-1716) - Colonel John Barnwell, who had participated in both of the Indian wars, drafted a plan and presented it to the governor of South Carolina, Sir Francis Nicholson.
 Barnwell's plan was to purposefully establish towns well into the interior of South Carolina and populate these towns with, "hardy fighting men," to serve as a deterrent against any future Indian hostilities.
-Governor Nicholson apparently did nothing.
+Governor Francis Nicholson did nothing.